r-nd-m/filament-tracker/readme.md

    docker-compose up -d
    ```
 2. **Access the Web App:**
-   Open `http://localhost:5000` in your browser.
+   Open `http://localhost:5000` (or the IP/port combination of your docker host) in your browser.

 ### 🛠️ Manual Setup (Development)
 1. **Install dependencies:**